jhuriez/fuel-module-menu/README.md

 # Installation

 1. This module uses Theme class, you must create your theme folder.
+2. You need to install the Lb Package : [See more]()
-2. Clone or download the fuel-module-menu repository
+3. Clone or download the fuel-module-menu repository
-3. Move it into your module folder, and rename it to "menu"
+4. Move it into your module folder, and rename it to "menu"
-4. Open your oil console
+5. Open your oil console
-5. Run `oil refine menu::menu:install [your_public_folder] [your_theme]` to generate needed files (copy js and css files in assets folder).
+6. Run `oil refine menu::menu:install [your_public_folder] [your_theme]` to generate needed files (copy js and css files in assets folder).
 * [your_public_folder] is optionnally if your public folder is not named "public"
 * [your_theme] is if you use a theme other than the default theme